polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/papi.md

 ---
 title: Polkadot-API
-description: TODO
+description: Polkadot-API (PAPI) is a set of libraries built to be modular, composable, and grounded in a “light-client first” approach.
 ---

 # Polkadot-API

 ## Introduction

-[Polkadot-API](https://papi.how/){target=\_blank}(PAPI) is a set of libraries, built to be modular, composable, and grounded in a “light-client first” approach.
-Its primary aim is to equip dApp developers with an extensive toolkit essential for building fully decentralized applications.
+[Polkadot-API](https://papi.how/){target=\_blank}(PAPI) is a set of libraries built to be modular, composable, and grounded in a “light-client first” approach.
+Its primary aim is to equip dApp developers with an extensive toolkit for building fully decentralized applications.

-PAPI is optimized for light-client functionality, using the new JSON-RPC spec to fully support decentralized interactions.
+PAPI is optimized for light-client functionality, using the new JSON-RPC spec to support decentralized interactions fully.
 It provides strong TypeScript support with types and documentation generated directly from on-chain metadata, and it offers seamless access to storage reads, constants, transactions, events, and runtime calls.
 Developers can connect to multiple chains simultaneously and prepare for runtime updates through multi-descriptor generation and compatibility checks.
 Polkadot-API is lightweight and performant, leveraging native BigInt, dynamic imports, and modular subpaths to avoid bundling unnecessary assets.
-It supports both promise-based and observable-based APIs, integrates easily with Polkadot-JS extensions, and offers signing options through browser extensions or private keys.
+It supports promise-based and observable-based APIs, integrates easily with Polkadot-JS extensions, and offers signing options through browser extensions or private keys.

 ## Get Started